interledger/web-monetization-projects/packages/coil-extension/docs/iframes/iframes.md

 ### Terms:

-- **parentFrameContent**: Content script running in the parent frame.
+- **parentContentScript**: Content script running in the parent frame.
-- **initiatorContent**: Content script running inside the `<iframe>` that initiates the monetization check.
+- **initiatorContentScript**: Content script running inside the `<iframe>` that initiates the monetization check.
 - **backgroundScript**: The background script of the extension.

 ### Available Tools and Methods:

+We can put together some solution using the following tools:

 - **webNavigation API**: It can be used in the backgroundScript to obtain details about frames, including their parent frames and frame IDs.
 Useful methods include webNavigation.getAllFrames() to get a list of frames in a tab, and webNavigation.getFrame() to get details about a specific frame in a tab.
-- **window.parent**: This property in the initiatorContent can be used to reference the parent window (the window containing the iframe).
+- **window.parent**: This property in the initiatorContentScript can be used to reference the parent window (the window containing the iframe).
 - **window.postMessage()**: This method can be used to send messages between windows (or iframes) in a secure way.
-It can be used to communicate between the initiatorContent and the parentFrameContent.
+It can be used to communicate between the initiatorContentScript and the parentContentScript.
 - **event.source**: When handling a message event, this property can be used to get the Window object of the message sender.
-It can be used in the parentFrameContent to compare the source of the message with the contentWindow property of each iframe.
+It can be used in the parentContentScript to compare the source of the message with the contentWindow property of each iframe.
 - **chrome.runtime.sendMessage()**: This method allows content scripts to send messages to the background script.
 - **chrome.runtime.onMessage**: This event can be used to listen for messages sent by content scripts in the background script.
 - **chrome.tabs.sendMessage()**: This method can be used to send messages from the background script to a specific content script running in a frame identified by a tabId and frameId.